danse-inelastic/pyre/docs/pyreLibraries.rst

 .. inheritance-diagram:: pyre.geometry.operations.Difference pyre.geometry.operations.Dilation pyre.geometry.operations.Intersection pyre.geometry.operations.Reflection pyre.geometry.operations.Reversal pyre.geometry.operations.Rotation pyre.geometry.operations.Translation pyre.geometry.operations.Union
    :parts: 1

-Each of these geometric constructions can be serialized via a series of here are :ref:`weaver-like<weaver>` classes to pml format.
+to form larger shapes quickly.
+Each of these geometric constructions can be serialized via a series of :ref:`weaver-like<weaver>` classes to pml format.
+An example of an application that uses pyer.geometry is the danse `geometry <http://dev.danse.us/trac/common/browser/geometry/trunk>`_ package.

 ..
 2) point me to some pyre.geometry use in your code so i can write a brief script...